Don’t ignore the condition of your dog’s mouth

 Partly because the mouth is a warm, moist environment and has significant nutrients present for organisms to grow on, the oral cavity of pets is a perfect incubator for all kinds of bacteria, some that are good but also some that cause bad breath and gum disease.
 Most are normal and natural but once plaque and calculus form on the teeth the normal microbial flora get out of balance and if pathogenic organisms proliferate, trouble arises.

-Far too often veterinarians discover during the physical exam that their four-legged patient has a foul odour to the breath as a result of generalised periodontitis.
-But foul breath is a sign of a much more serious disease process.
+Far too often veterinarians discover during the physical examination that their four-legged patient has a foul odour to the breath as a result of generalised periodontitis.
+But foul breath is merely a warning sign that there is a disease process far more serious currently active in your dog’s mouth.